Build haddock documentation of a cabal project

 level page / index and probably most important where all the links can be

-resolved either locally or to hackage
+resolved either locally or to hackage.

 If there are multiple packages, the content page will contain a module tree